w159/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_EXOServicePrincipal/readme.md

 ## Parameters

 - Identity: The Identity parameter specifies the service principal that you want to modify.
 You can use any value that uniquely identifies the service principal.
 For example: Name, Distinguished name (DN), GUID, AppId, ObjectId
+- AppName: The AppName parameter specifies the corresponding friendly name of the unique AppId GUID value for the service principal.
 - DisplayName: The DisplayName parameter specifies the friendly name of the service principal.
 If the name contains spaces, enclose the name in quotation marks (").
 - AppId: The AppId parameter specifies the unique AppId GUID value for the service principal.
 - ObjectId: The ObjectId parameter specifies the unique ObjectId GUID value for the service principal.